 Pets must remain in a closed pet carrier for entire flight.
 Carrier must be stowed for taxi, takeoff and landing.
-Visit our Traveling with Pets section for more information about traveling with a pet in the cabin.
+Visit our traveling with pets section for more information about traveling with a pet in the cabin.

 - Electric shavers

-- Virtual pets
+- Hand-held electronic games/virtual pets*

 - Cochlear implants

 - Hearing aids

 - Heart pacemakers

 - Devices that may be held in a passenger's hand, in a belt or arm holster, in a pocket on their person or in the seat pocket (including ventilators, respirators and CPAPs)

 *Due to foreign government regulations, small electronic devices and short-range Bluetooth accessories (e.g., wireless mouse/keyboard) are prohibited from use below 10,000 ft, and must be turned off and stowed on descent into and on takeoff from Mexico.

 Devices not specifically listed above as an acceptable small PED must be stowed during take-off and landing and may only be used when your aircraft is parked at the gate and when the aircraft reaches 10,000 feet.
 Headphones must be worn when using electronic devices with external speakers.

 The following electronic items are prohibited from use after aircraft door closure, must remain stowed for take-off and landing, and may not be used until the aircraft door opens at destination:

 - Radios - AM, FM, VHF, CB